harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Growth hormone and Insulin are transmitted to target tissue in a pulse through the bloodstream from their storage units.
 The bloodstream is merely a means of transmission.
 For IGF-1 it must rely on the bloodstream to serve as it's reservoir.

 IGF-1 also differs from growth hormone and insulin in that IGF-1 is produced in tissue throughout the body from muscle to brain (even though the liver remains the primary source).
 As a consequence IGF-1 is best thought of as an autocrine or paracrine IGF1 system even though circulating IGF-1 is often characterizes as endocrine or systemic.
 In the IGF-1 autocrine/paracrine system local signaling is highly dependent on the local synthesis and release of IGF acting on the producer cell, or its neighbours, by local diffusion.
 Furthermore local production of specific binding proteins may attract circulating IGF-1 and sequester them, either localizing them to target cells or retaining them in the producer tissue in an extracellular pool from which that cell population may eventually draw from.
 Proteases which cut off the IGF-1 from the attached binding proteins would free IGF-1 and make them available to the cellular receptors.
-The appearance of proteases to do this most likely comes from release &amp; activation from damaged cells such as damaged muscle cells from resistance exercise.
+The appearance of proteases to do this most likely comes from release & activation from damaged cells such as damaged muscle cells from resistance exercise.

 IGF-1 once cut off from the local binding protein could either join a local pool of free IGF-1 for local activity or escape the local environment and enter circulation.
 Binding proteins in circulation would reattach to and buffer the paracrine IGF-1 to prevent the locally generated IGF-1 signaling to spread to other tissues.